-The global DevOps market size was valued at $6.78 billion in 2020.
-According to Allied Market Research, it is projected to reach $57.90 billion by 2030, registering a compound annual growth rate (CAGR) of 24.2% between 2021 and 2030.
+The global DevOps market size was valued at $8.7 Billion in 2022.
+According to IMARC Group Research, it is projected to reach $32.7 Billion by 2028, registering a compound annual growth rate (CAGR) of 24.5% between 2023 and 2028.
 This industry’s market growth is driven by the rising need for continuous and rapid application delivery and an increased focus on reducing company costs.

 Why Hire a DevOps Engineer?

 A great DevOps engineer can change a company and should be hired full-time early on—when the product is already shipped or when there are at least three developers on the team.

 Employers are hiring DevOps specialists to streamline the process of software application development.
 In a world of high-paced applications and platform improvements, companies want to stay competitive and cyber-secure.
 Therefore, projects will move along quicker if the DevOps function is in explicit possession.